Some Misunderstandings about Legislation and Law

 Abstract

 What is legislation?
 What is law?
 A great deal of ink has been spilled on these questions.
 In this essay I wish to investigate the answers that have been provided in international law.
 Two theses are advanced.
 First, there is a misunderstanding in international law about what legislation is.
-This can be seen, for instance, in the popular claim that the United Nations Security Council has begun to “legislate” on the international plane.
-The second thesis attempts to specify how this misunderstanding has come about; I suggest that international law writing tends to evince a more basic mistake about what law is.
+It is mistakenly thought that legislation is general.
+This misunderstanding can, for instance, be discerned in the popular claim that the United Nations Security Council has begun to “legislate” on the international plane.
+The second thesis attempts to specify how this misunderstanding has come about.
+In international law writing one commonly finds a more basic mistake about what law is—namely, the mistaken view that law is general.
 If these two theses are true, the literature on international law-making stands in need of revision.

 Description